Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_B/README.md

 * [Reminder](#reminder "Reminder")

 We will continue with our modified FastLED example program from **Part_A** to perform our **Sawtooth** pattern.

+## Smoke and Mirrors

+I have found that if you are waving the LED Stick and also trying to see the pattern, looking in a mirror helps.
+I will bring a mirror for the class.

 ## Cleanup
 [Top](#notes "Top")<br>